Create an autoscale scaling plan for Azure Virtual Desktop

 - You can't use autoscale and scale session hosts using Azure Automation and Azure Logic Apps on the same host pool.
 You must use one or the other.

-- Autoscale is currently only available in the public cloud.
+- Autoscale is available in Azure and Azure Government.

 For best results, we recommend using autoscale with VMs you deployed with Azure Virtual Desktop Azure Resource Manager templates or first-party tools from Microsoft.

-Deploying scaling plans with autoscale is currently limited to the following Azure regions in the public cloud:
+Deploying scaling plans with autoscale in Azure is currently limited to the following regions:

 - Australia East